Rhubarb: Cultivation

 Rhubarb is grown widely, and with greenhouse production it is available throughout much of the year.
-It needs rainfall and an annual cold period of up to 7–9 weeks at 3 °C (37 °F), known as ‘cold units’, to grow well.
+It needs rainfall and an annual cold period of up to 7–9 weeks at 3 °C (37 °F), known as 'cold units', to grow well.
 The plant develops a substantial underground storage organ (rhubarb crowns) and this can be used for early production by transferring field-grown crowns to warm conditions.
 Rhubarb grown in hothouses (heated greenhouses) is called "hothouse rhubarb", and is typically made available at consumer markets in early spring, before outdoor cultivated rhubarb is available.
 Hothouse rhubarb is usually brighter red, tenderer and sweeter-tasting than outdoor rhubarb.
 After forcing for commercial production, the crowns are usually discarded.
 In temperate climates, rhubarb is one of the first food plants harvested, usually in mid- to late spring (April or May in the Northern Hemisphere, October or November in the Southern Hemisphere), and the season for field-grown plants lasts until the end of summer.

 In the United Kingdom, the first rhubarb of the year is harvested by candlelight in forcing sheds where all other light is excluded, a practice that produces a sweeter, more tender stalk.
-These sheds are dotted around the "Rhubarb Triangle" between Wakefield, Leeds, and Morley.
+These sheds are dotted around the "Rhubarb Triangle" in Yorkshire between Wakefield, Leeds, and Morley.

-In the United states rhubarb is primarily produced in the states of Oregon, Washington, and Wisconsin with approximately 1,200 acres in production of which 175 are covered in hothouses.
+In the United States, rhubarb is primarily produced in the states of Oregon, Washington, and Wisconsin with approximately 1,200 acres in production, of which 175 are covered in hothouses.
 In the northwestern US states of Oregon and Washington, there are typically two harvests, from late April to May and from late June into July; half of all US commercial production is in Pierce County, Washington.
 Rhubarb is ready to consume as soon as harvested, and freshly cut stalks are firm and glossy.

 Rhubarb damaged by severe cold should not be eaten, as it may be high in oxalic acid, which migrates from the leaves and can cause illness.

 The colour of rhubarb stalks can vary from the commonly associated crimson red, through speckled light pink, to simply light green.
 Rhubarb stalks are poetically described as "crimson stalks".
 The colour results from the presence of anthocyanins, and varies according to both rhubarb variety and production technique.
 The colour is not related to its suitability for cooking.